GianlucaCarlini/CoreNet/README.md

 - `--valimdir`: Path to the directory containing the validation images.
 Default: ./val_images_patches
 - `--valmaskdir`: Path to the directory containing the validation masks.
 Default: ./val_masks_patches
 - `--backbone`: Backbone to be used for the model.
 Default: efficientnetb3
+- `--weights`: Path to the weights of the pre-trained model.
+Default: None
 - `--batch_size`: Batch size for training.
 Default: 8
 - `--epochs`: Number of epochs.
 Default: 100
 - `--lr`: Learning rate.
 Default: 1e-4